openmrs/openmrs-plir-dockerized-setup/README.md

    Note:
- * The OpenMRS Instance is pre-loaded with CIEL and a  sample form (HIV_form) to collect TX_PVLS specific data
+ * The OpenMRS Instance is pre-loaded with CIEL and a  sample form (HIV_form) to collect TX_PVLS, specific data and also TX_CURR data

- * The above script also loads the necesary TX_PVLS Measure and Library Resources into the Hapi FHir . see the Resources under the `resources` folder.
+ * The above script also loads the necesary TX_PVLS,TX_CURR Measure and Library Resources into the Hapi FHir . see the Resources under the `resources` folder.

  * The Openhim instance is pre-configured with the necesary meta-data